NAACP New Orleans Branch: The Vindicator e-newsletter and Branch Website

 In 2011, the New Orleans Branch went on record as categorically opposing the proposed merger of the University of New Orleans and Southern University at New Orleans.
 In February 2011, the New Orleans Branch of the NAACP joined the National NAACP Stakeholder Relations Department as one of the stops on the 10-city tour.
 The Let It Rise Tour was composed of three segments which included: a round-table discussion by clergy; a mass meeting/revival service; and a health awareness summit.
 The theme of the 2011 Tour was: "The Faith Community as an Agent for Social Justice;" which furthers the mission of the Association to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination.

 The "Let It Rise" Tour had three components: a round table discussion by clergy; a mass meeting/revival service; and a health summit.
 The first two components were held at Second Free Mission Baptist Church and the health summit and fair was held at the Historic St. James A.M.E.
 Church.
 Members of the local "Let It Rise" Committee are: Danatus N. King Sr., President; Dr. Clara Wilson Cook, Health Chair; Deborah V. Chapman-Kareem, 1st Vice President; Florida C. Hargrove, 2nd Vice President and Freedom Fund Chair; Laurene McMillan, Branch Secretary; Alice Lewis, Branch Treasurer; Inez H. Cassimere, Executive Committee At-Large Member and Membership Chair; Julie Andrews, Assistant Treasurer and Education Chair; Rev. Dr. Warren J. Ray Jr., Religious Affairs Chair; and Levon A. LeBan, Chair of Communications, Press & Publicity.

 NAACP Louisiana State Conference District "A" Vice President L.A.
 LeBan proposed that the branch host the District "A" Office.
 In a unanimous vote, members of the New Orleans Branch approved the proposal.
 The branch will now be the point of contact for the District "A" Office of the NAACP Louisiana State Conference Vice President.
 Later that month at the 102nd National Convention in Los Angeles, California, the NAACP New Orleans Branch received the 2011 Rupert F. Richardson Memorial Leadership Award for leadership qualities, professionalism, innovation and youth development.
 Later, in September, the New Orleans Branch received the Outstanding Unit Award from the NAACP Louisiana State Conference at the 69th Annual State Convention.
 In 2012, the branch was awarded the Thailheimer Award for Programs at the 103rd National Convention in Houston, Texas and the 2013 Thailheimer Award for Publications at the 104th Annual Convention in Orlando, Florida.

-Ninety-seven years of community service

-As the branch observes its 97th year of continued existence and service within this metropolitan community, it continues to work on behalf of oppressed people everywhere, furthering the mission of the association to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination.